Control city: Description

-Mostly towns and cities are used as control cities.
-Other than major towns in a country or region, towns close to major intersections or the end of a particular route are often selected as control city.
-However, all sorts of other potential destinations can be selected as control city, such as states and regions, frequently visited objects, and names of prominent intersecting roads.
-Narrow-passes carrying a lot of traffic often also take the role of control city.
+Towns and cities are most often used as control cities.
+Other than major towns in a country or region, towns close to major intersections or the end of a particular route are often selected as control cities.
+However, a wide variety of other potential destinations can be selected as control cities, such as states or regions, frequently visited places, or names of prominent intersecting roads.
+Narrow corridors carrying large volumes of traffic often also take the role of control city.
 Examples would be major bridges (the Golden Gate Bridge is a control city within San Francisco), tunnels (e.g. the Holland Tunnel in New York City), or mountain passes (e.g. the Gotthard Pass featuring prominently on signs in Switzerland).
 In border areas, the border itself regularly features as a control city, e.g. the U.S.-Mexico border for Interstate 5 southbound.

 The control city is typically on or close to the route for which it serves as the primary focal point.
 In exceptional situations, towns along prominent intersecting roads could serve as such, notably when the vast majority of traffic would turn off to that intersecting road.
 Equally, towns beyond a route's terminus could serve as control city.
 Particularly when a route merges into another route, a major town along that other route could serve as control city.
 In the United States, for instance, New Jersey Route 18 southbound says it goes to Point Pleasant but never does.
 This is because of the stub end at exit 6.

 While the vast majority of control cities are sizeable towns, minor towns or even unincorporated localities may feature as control city.
 This is particularly the case if they are located close to junctions of major roads or near the terminus of a road.
 Major roads in Poland, for instance, feature many signs that refer to small villages close to the border, since that border marks the route's terminus.
 Signs in Australia's Northern Territory generally will not refer beyond the state border, with the last control city on the Stuart Highway being SA Border and the same applying on routes heading to Queensland and South Australia.
 On the other hand, there are also instances where larger cities have not been selected as control city because of the proximity of a bigger city downstream on the road.

 A common principle identified in signposting is the principle of continuity.
 Once a particular destination has featured on a sign, it should feature on all signs that contain forward destinations for that direction.
 Sometimes particular towns are used on a one-off basis at major intersections, but they would then not be considered the control city for that particular road.